BenMcGarry/AzureIaaSLab/_docs/01setup/software.md

 order: 2
 ---

+### If you are at a Microsoft Technology Centre for this lab.
+You may skip these steps as they have already been done for you.

 We need to get Visual Studio Code installed.
 Go [here](https://code.visualstudio.com/Download) and click the Windows Download.

 ![VS Code Download]({{ site.baseurl }}/img/vscode.png)